U.S. homebuilder Lennar Corp

 The quarterly loss included charges of 38 cents a share related to valuation adjustments and other write-offs, and 27 cents a share on a non-cash deferred tax asset valuation allowance, Lennar said.

-Lennar shares were up almost 10 percent at $8.57 in morning trade on the New York Stock Exchange.
+Shares of the company were up almost 17 percent at $9.12 in morning trade on the New York Stock Exchange.